rob-myers/rob-myers.github.io/articles/objective.md

 What are _standard_ web development techniques?
 > Those technologies used on an everyday basis by web developers.
-> For example, we exclude WebGL, physics engines,
+> Then we exclude WebGL, physics engines and
-> character walk-cycles, and animations beyond the skill of a standard Frontend dev.
+> character walk-cycles.

 Why Game AI?
-> Sticking to standard web dev techniques limits the graphics.
+> Standard techniques limit the graphics.
-> But the world is awash with beautifully-crafted games, which are ultimately rather shallow.
+> On the other hand, the world is awash with games which are beautifully-crafted, yet ultimately rather shallow.

 <!-- Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game. -->
 <!-- > An environment is needed to make behaviour meaningful, fixed narratives/missions are not. -->

-__FROM HERE__
+__FROM HERE__ would like
+- _TODO_ __ideas about characters and storylines__ e.g. 64 floors, floor layout; protagonist; other characters; natural mental states are unskillful; watchers represent fetters e.g. worry, ill-will etc.
+- _TODO_ __clearer ideas about gameplay__ e.g. exploration; procedural generation; time-limited navpath motion; mental weaponry related to mental training; travel within the Night Land; ultimate goal e.g. deathless

 We'll use [navigation meshes](https://en.wikipedia.org/wiki/Navigation_mesh) to simulate starship inhabitants, following the rules of [Traveller](https://en.wikipedia.org/wiki/Traveller_%28role-playing_game%29).